junxit/us-congress-bills-115/metadata.md

 - 2017-07-27 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment.
 Without written report.
 - 2017-07-27 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment.
 Without written report.
 - 2017-07-27 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 183.
+- 2017-08-03 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and with a preamble by Unanimous Consent.
+- 2017-08-03 — Resolution agreed to in Senate with an amendment and with a preamble by Unanimous Consent.